phetsims/circuit-construction-kit-ac/README.md

-Circuit Construction Kit: AC+DC
+Circuit Construction Kit: AC
 ================

-"Circuit Construction Kit: AC+DC" is an educational simulation in HTML5, by <a href="https://phet.colorado.edu/" target="_blank">PhET Interactive Simulations</a>
+"Circuit Construction Kit: AC" is an educational simulation in HTML5, by <a href="https://phet.colorado.edu/" target="_blank">PhET Interactive Simulations</a>
 at the University of Colorado Boulder.

 *This simulation is under development and has not been published.*